 Vermont Instruments School of Lutherie

 The methods used are low-tech and hands-on, relying only on basic hand and small-scale power-tools, and a few simple jigs.
-I follow the hand-building tradition, not the factory model, and strive to promote the craft by blending useful modern technologies with traditional wisdom and technique.
-I would like students to be able to begin working on their next instruments as soon as possible, with minimal investment in tools and equipment.
+We follow the hand-building tradition, not the factory model, and strive to promote the craft by blending useful modern technologies with traditional wisdom and technique.
+We prepare students to begin work on their next guitar as soon as possible, with minimal investment in tools and equipment.

 We teach the rudiments of the craft: the care and use of tools (especially chisels, planes, knives and scrapers), understanding the nature of wood as a working medium, practical acoustic theory, and repair and jig-making strategies.
 No woodworking experience is necessary, but facility with one’s hands is.

 Living accommodations are included, as well as phone service, WiFi, kitchen equipment, and bedding,